Bazzu85/MKVmergeBatcher/README.md

 ![image](https://user-images.githubusercontent.com/7345587/153685326-bf11a3f4-76a5-46a4-b7ee-0539961db059.png)

+- If the update check is enabled ([check here](README.md#app-version-options)), this is done at the start of the app opening a popup in case of new version available
 - Video file path: the path from where to grab the video file to work on
 - Search in subfolders? : If activated the video file grabbed are taken also from subfolders
 - Apply file name exclusion? : if activated the file name exclusion is used according to the associated Options section